adamzambre/KP/README.md

+#KP
-#A website that impliments log in and sign up functions using html,css and php without any frameworks.
+ A website that impliments log in and sign up functions using html,css and php without any frameworks.